 Free Online Photoshop Courses & Tutorials

-If you’re not quite ready to dive into a full course, but you still want an overview of Photoshop, you can still start learning Photoshop for free online!
+If you’re not quite ready to dive into a full course but still want an overview of Photoshop, you can begin learning Photoshop for free online!
 Check out Noble Desktop’s free Intro to Photoshop course.
 This two-hour training teaches viewers about Photoshop’s essential functions and discusses fundamental principles of design.
-You’ll also learn about which Adobe Creative Cloud plan you should invest in, tips to save your files, and how to select the appropriate resolutions for print files and digital files.
+You’ll also learn which Adobe Creative Cloud plan to invest in, tips for saving your files, and how to select the appropriate resolutions for print and digital files.

 Read about more free Photoshop videos and online tutorials.